 If you read my “Who Won the Month” articles over at Decider—here, here, here, here, here or here—you’re probably wondering where one of my favorite data tools has been.
 That’s right, I’m talking about Google Trends data.
 It’s not perfect but when it works, it works wonders.
 And this week, we have just such a job.

 The focus of these reports is “streaming”, but streaming ratings don’t occur in a vacuum.
 Even as cord cutting has accelerated, more folks subscribe to cable TV in America than don’t.
-Those who don’t usually still steal borrow their parents log-ins when needed.
-Meaning a big TV event on broadcast could still, potentially, impact streaming ratings.
+Those who don’t usually “borrow” their parents’ log-ins when needed.
+Meaning that a big TV event on broadcast could still, potentially, impact streaming ratings.